backstrokeapp/server/README.md

 ![Add a webhook](https://rawgit.com/1egoman/backstroke/master/assets/add_webhook.png)

 ### FAQ
 - **Why isn't Backstroke working?**: Take a look at the webhook response logs.
-Most likely, you'll see a self-explanitory error.
+Most likely, you'll see an error.
 Otherwise, open an issue.

 - **Is Backstroke really all that useful?**: If you never merge upstream, then no, not really.
 Otherwise, if you hate resolving merge conflicts, then it's great.